LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use a PC or Windows computer to build?

 Yes, you can...sort of.
-There is a hacked way of installing macOS on a Windows computer called "Virtual Machine".
+There is a hacked way of installing macOS on a Windows computer called a **Virtual Machine**.
 [This link](https://macosvmware.tech.blog/) provides some helpful information.
-This Virtual Machine method will not work on PCs that have AMD processors either, so double check your computer before to confirm you don't have an AMD processor.
+This **Virtual Machine** method will not work on PCs that have AMD processors either, so double check your computer uses an Intel processor instead of an AMD processor.
 If you want to try this, there are mentors on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) who can assist.

 ## How often do I need to get on the computer for Loop?